Syed-Hamza-Zahir/VPC_with-_AWS/README.md

 - Security – separate devices into their own segments (e.g. Servers, together)
 - Traffic management – limit the impact of broadcasting to a smaller group

-## What are cidr block – how to create one
+## What are CIDR block – how to create one
-CIDR blocks are groups of addresses that share the same prefix and contain the same number of bits
+CIDR (Classless Inter-Domain Routing) blocks are groups of addresses that share the same prefix and contain the same number of bits

 ## What is an NACLs - use case of NACL
-Network Access Control List (ACL)
 Network Access Control (NAC) is a computer networking solution that uses a set of protocols to define and implement a policy that describes how to secure access to network nodes by devices when they initially attempt to access the network.

 limiting user access